Ric Flair: Television Champion; plane crash (1974–1977)

-On October 4, 1975, however, Flair's career nearly ended when he was in a serious plane crash in Wilmington, North Carolina that took the life of the pilot and paralyzed Johnny Valentine (also on board were Mr. Wrestling, Bob Bruggers, and promoter David Crockett).
+On October 4, 1975, Flair was badly injured in a serious plane crash in Wilmington, North Carolina that killed the pilot and paralyzed Johnny Valentine (also on board were Mr. Wrestling, Bob Bruggers, and promoter David Crockett).
 Flair broke his back in three places and, at age 26, was told by doctors that he would never wrestle again.
-He conducted a rigorous physical therapy schedule, however, and returned to the ring just three months later, where he resumed his feud with Wahoo McDaniel over the Mid-Atlantic Heavyweight Championship in January 1976.
-The crash forced Flair to alter his wrestling technique away from the power brawling style he had used early on to one more focused on grappling, which led him to adopt the "Nature Boy" gimmick he would use throughout his career.
-He lost the title back to McDaniel on May 3, 1976.
-However, three weeks later, he regained it by defeating McDaniel in a rematch on May 24.
+He conducted a rigorous physical therapy schedule, however, and returned to the ring just three months later.
+The crash forced Flair to alter his wrestling technique away from the power/brawling style he had used early on to one more focused on grappling, which led him to adopt the "Nature Boy" gimmick he would use throughout his career.

+Upon returning to the ring in January 1976, Flair resumed his feud with Wahoo McDaniel over the Mid-Atlantic Heavyweight Championship.
+He lost the title back to McDaniel on May 3, 1976, but regained it three weeks later by defeating McDaniel in a rematch on May 24.
 The title exchange with McDaniel continued as Flair lost the title to McDaniel in a steel cage match on September 11.
-On October 16, Flair defeated McDaniel in a title versus hair match to regain the Mid-Atlantic Heavyweight Championship.
-During this time, Flair teamed with Greg Valentine to defeat The Andersons (Gene Anderson and Ole Anderson) in a no disqualification match to win the Mid-Atlantic Tag Team Championship on December 26.
+On October 16, Flair defeated McDaniel in a title vs. hair match to regain the Mid-Atlantic Heavyweight Championship.
+During this time, Flair teamed with Greg Valentine to defeat the Andersons (Gene Anderson and Ole Anderson) in a no disqualification match to win the Mid-Atlantic Tag Team Championship on December 26.
 The following day, Flair lost the Mid-Atlantic Heavyweight Championship to McDaniel in a no disqualification match.

 In the midst of his tag team championship reign, Flair defeated Rufus R. Jones to win his second Mid-Atlantic Television Championship on April 4, 1977.
 On May 8, Flair and Valentine lost the World Tag Team Championship back to the Andersons in a steel cage match.

-A few days later, on May 15, Flair received his first opportunity for the NWA World Heavyweight Championship against Harley Race.
+On May 15, 1977, Flair received his first opportunity for the NWA World Heavyweight Championship against Harley Race.
 Race retained the title after the match ended in a double count-out.
 Flair then lost the Mid-Atlantic Television Championship to Ricky Steamboat on June 15, beginning a lengthy and historic rivalry between the two.

+United States Heavyweight Champion (1977–1981)
-On June 30, Flair and Valentine defeated Dino Bravo and Tiger Conway Jr. to win the Mid-Atlantic Tag Team Championship.

-On July 29, Flair defeated Bobo Brazil to win his first NWA United States Heavyweight Championship in Richmond, Virginia.
+On June 30, 1977, Flair and Greg Valentine defeated Dino Bravo and Tiger Conway Jr. to win the Mid-Atlantic Tag Team Championship.
+On July 29, 1977, Flair defeated Bobo Brazil in the Richmond Coliseum to win his first NWA United States Heavyweight Championship (Mid Atlantic version) in Richmond, Virginia.
 Flair and Valentine lost the Mid-Atlantic Tag Team Championship to Paul Jones and Ricky Steamboat on August 22.
-Flair defended the United States Heavyweight Championship against numerous challengers, including Steamboat, whom he wrestled in several matches, such as title versus title match for Flair's title and Steamboat's Mid-Atlantic Television Championship.
-On October 30, Flair and Valentine defeated The Andersons to win the NWA World Tag Team Championship.
+Flair defended the United States Heavyweight Championship against numerous challengers, including Steamboat, whom he wrestled in several matches, such as a title versus title match for Flair's title and Steamboat's Mid-Atlantic Television Championship.
+On October 30, Flair and Valentine defeated the Andersons to win the NWA World Tag Team Championship (Mid Atlantic version).
 On October 20, Flair lost the United States Heavyweight Championship to Ricky Steamboat.